tackk/MobilePages/README.md

 ### template

 A `string` used to cache the html of the template page to keep from having to get the page every time you want to go to it.

+## Events

+MobilePages triggers two events; `mp.beforeload` and `mp.pageloaded`.

+### mp.beforeload

+Triggered before the new page is rendered.

+### mp.pageloaded

+Triggered after the template is rendered and the page's init function is called.